 This is the easiest way.
 Once you land in T3 IGI Delhi or Chhatrapati Shivaji Mumbai, Dabolim Goa head to the provider of Airtel or Vodafone in arrival section and take the SIM Card.
 You just need your passport, visa and a photograph to get a sim card at the airport.

-In Airtel, the basic cost is 400 INR for foreigners, but it already includes talk-time, daily internet, and SMS for a month.
+In Airtel, the sim card price is 400 INR for foreigners, but it already includes talk-time, daily internet, and SMS for a month.
 From the second month, you can upgrade to one of the packages available online.
 The SIM is activated within 2-3 hours.
 Check-up both Vodafone and Airtel deals when you arrive and choose which suits you better.

 The only downside of this method, that it is costlier than you can get in the city.
 In the end, you have to choose between cost and bureaucracy.